tomakita/RetroCheck/example/README.md

     // It returns a boolean, and has access to UserStatusController.userStatus's
     // argument list, as well as the value it returned, and the UserStatusController
     // instance on which it was invoked.
-    // Assertions are invoked by pbm as the system under test runs, and their
+    // Assertions are invoked by RetroCheck as the system under test runs, and their
     // return values are sent to Redis for use by test running code. public boolean userStatus(Integer userId,
                               UserStatus result,